 Ed 306.25 Comprehensive School Psychological Services.

-(a) If a district employs a school psychologist as an optional service pursuant to RSA 189:49, IV, the standards in (b)-(e) below shall apply.
-Nothing in this section shall prevent a school district from contracting services with a qualified school psychologist.
+(a) If a district employs a school psychologist as an optional service pursuant to RSA 189:49, IV, the standards in (b)-(e), in addition to the requirements below, shall apply.

+(1) Nothing in this section shall prevent a school district from contracting services with a qualified school psychologist.

+(2) All such psychological services must comply with federal Every Student Succeeds Act requirements, including informed written consent; and

+(3) All such services must comply with state and federal student privacy laws and rules.

 (b) Employing school districts shall require that school psychological services are provided by certified school psychologists in a coordinated, organized fashion, and are deployed in a manner that results in the provision of a comprehensive continuum of services.
 Comprehensive school psychological services shall be based on this section and The National Association of School Psychologists (NASP) Model for Comprehensive and Integrated School Psychological Services, published by NASP in 2010 as referenced in Appendix II.